 It’s vital to seek medical attention after being bit by one of these spiders.
 If your home has an infestation of black widows or brown recluses, it’s time to bring in a professional.

 At Greenix Pest Control, we’re dedicated to giving you peace of mind through sustainable pest control solutions so that you can enjoy a safe, comfortable home.
-Contact us today to schedule an inspection for any spider problems you’re experiencing: (888) 800-7181.
+Give us a call to schedule an inspection for any spider problems you’re experiencing: (888) 800-7181.